DenzelBraithwaite/Vault-of-Knowledge/c#.md

 Console.WriteLine($"[{anotherPadExample}]"); // Outputs [Denzel Braithwaite--]
 anotherPadExample = anotherPadExample.PadRight(10, '!'); // the {anotherPadExample} variable has 20 chars, so nothing was added to the end of the string since it is already over 10 chars.

-// Concat() - Joins two or more strings.
+// 💡Concat() - Joins two or more strings.
 The compiler converts the `+` operator to Concat() behind the scenes.
 Same as bookExcerptPart1 + bookExcerptPart2;
 string fullBookExcerpt = String.Concat(bookExcerptPart1, bookExcerptPart2);

-// Split() - Splits the string into substrings based on a delimiter. string[] rippedBook = fullBookExcerpt.Split(' '); // ["In", "the", "shade", "of", "the", "house", "in", "the", "sunshine", "on", "the", "river", "bank", "by", "the", "boats.", "..."] etc.
+// 💡Split() - Splits the string into substrings based on a delimiter. string[] rippedBook = fullBookExcerpt.Split(' '); // ["In", "the", "shade", "of", "the", "house", "in", "the", "sunshine", "on", "the", "river", "bank", "by", "the", "boats.", "..."] etc.

-// Join() - Converts arrays/lists/collections into a string via a separator, even if the array is mixed or doesn't contain strings. string repairedBook = String.Join(' ', rippedBook); // In the shade of the house, in the sunshine on the river bank by the boats.
+// 💡Join() - Converts arrays/lists/collections into a string via a separator, even if the array is mixed or doesn't contain strings. string repairedBook = String.Join(' ', rippedBook); // In the shade of the house, in the sunshine on the river bank by the boats.
 In the shade of the sallow wood and the fig tree. string repairedBookCopy = string.Join(' ', rippedBook); // Same thing, (s)tring is an alias for (S)tring.

-// IndexOf() - Finds the index of the first occurrence of a character or substring. int startIndex = bookExcerptPart1.IndexOf("in the sunshine on the river bank"); // 27
+// 💡IndexOf() - Finds the index of the first occurrence of a character or substring. int startIndex = bookExcerptPart1.IndexOf("in the sunshine on the river bank"); // 27

-// LastIndexOf() - Finds the index of the last occurrence of a character or substring. int lastIndex = fullBookExcerpt.LastIndexOf("the"); // 111
+// 💡LastIndexOf() - Finds the index of the last occurrence of a character or substring. int lastIndex = fullBookExcerpt.LastIndexOf("the"); // 111

-// Substring() - Returns a portion (substring) of the string, if no end index is specified it will return the rest of the string from the start index. string bestPart = bookExcerptPart1.Substring(startIndex); // in the sunshine on the river bank by the boats. string worstPart = fullBookExcerpt.Substring(lastIndex); // the fig tree.
+// 💡Substring() - Returns a portion (substring) of the string, if no end index is specified it will return the rest of the string from the start index. string bestPart = bookExcerptPart1.Substring(startIndex); // in the sunshine on the river bank by the boats. string worstPart = fullBookExcerpt.Substring(lastIndex); // the fig tree.

-// Compare() - Compares two strings to determine which comes first in lexical/alphabetical order.
+// 💡Compare() - Compares two strings to determine which comes first in lexical/alphabetical order.
 Returns either -1, 0, or 1. string fruitA = "Apple";
 string fruitB = "Banana";
 Console.WriteLine(String.Compare(fruitA, fruitB)); // Outputs -1 since "Apple" comes before "Banana"
 // Modern approach to ensure case-insensitive comparison Console.WriteLine(String.Compare(fruitA, "apple", StringComparison.OrdinalIgnoreCase)); // Outputs 0 since it is ignoring casing so "Apple" == "apple".

-// Replace() - Replaces specified characters or substrings with new ones.
+// 💡Replace() - Replaces specified characters or substrings with new ones.
 Arguments must be 2 strings or 2 chars, cannot be 1 string and 1 char. string improvedBookExcerpt = bookExcerptPart2.Replace("fig tree", "orange"); // In the shade of the sallow wood and the orange.

-// Contains() - Checks if the string contains a specified substring. bool gotAnyOranges = improvedBookExcerpt.Contains("orange"); // True
+// 💡Contains() - Checks if the string contains a specified substring. bool gotAnyOranges = improvedBookExcerpt.Contains("orange"); // True
 // Many string methods support `StringComparison` for case-insensitive checks. gotAnyOranges = improvedBookExcerpt.Contains("Orange", StringComparison.OrdinalIgnoreCase); // True since now case-insensitive

-// Trim() - Removes leading and trailing whitespace. string paddedNameTrimmed = paddedName.Trim(); // [Denzel Braithwaite] (brackets added to visualize whitespace)
+// 💡Trim() - Removes leading and trailing whitespace. string paddedNameTrimmed = paddedName.Trim(); // [Denzel Braithwaite] (brackets added to visualize whitespace)

-// TrimStart() - Removes leading whitespace.
+// 💡TrimStart() - Removes leading whitespace.
 string paddedNameTrimmedStart = paddedName.TrimStart(); // [Denzel Braithwaite     ] (brackets added to visualize whitespace)

-// TrimEnd() - Removes trailing whitespace.
+// 💡TrimEnd() - Removes trailing whitespace.
 string paddedNameTrimmedEnd = paddedName.TrimEnd(); // [     Denzel Braithwaite] (brackets added to visualize whitespace)

-// StartsWith() - Checks if the string starts with a specific substring. bool didBookStartWithFigTree = fullBookExcerpt.StartsWith("fig tree."); // False
+// 💡StartsWith() - Checks if the string starts with a specific substring. bool didBookStartWithFigTree = fullBookExcerpt.StartsWith("fig tree."); // False

-// EndsWith() - Checks if the string ends with a specific substring. bool didBookEndWithFigTree = fullBookExcerpt.EndsWith("fig tree."); // True
+// 💡EndsWith() - Checks if the string ends with a specific substring. bool didBookEndWithFigTree = fullBookExcerpt.EndsWith("fig tree."); // True

-// Remove() - Removes characters from a string starting at a specified index.
+// 💡Remove() - Removes characters from a string starting at a specified index.
 Will crash if not found since index will be -1. string stolenLastPage = fullBookExcerpt.Remove(fullBookExcerpt.IndexOf(bookExcerptPart2)); // In the shade of the house, in the sunshine on the river bank by the boats.
 // Safer approach in case the substring is not found. int index = fullBookExcerpt.IndexOf(bookExcerptPart2);
 stolenLastPage = index >= 0 ? fullBookExcerpt.Remove(index) : fullBookExcerpt;
 Console.WriteLine(stolenLastPage);

-// Insert() - Inserts a substring at a specified index. string newFirstPage = bookExcerptPart1.Insert(0, "In a village far away at a time long ago. "); // In a village far away at a time long ago.
+// 💡Insert() - Inserts a substring at a specified index. string newFirstPage = bookExcerptPart1.Insert(0, "In a village far away at a time long ago. "); // In a village far away at a time long ago.
 In the shade of the house, in the sunshine on the river bank by the boats.

-// ToCharArray() - Converts the string to a char array. char[] cutUpPage = newFirstPage.ToCharArray(); // ['I', 'n', ' ', 'a', ' ', 'v', 'i', 'l', 'l', 'a', 'g', 'e', '.'] etc.
+// 💡ToCharArray() - Converts the string to a char array. char[] cutUpPage = newFirstPage.ToCharArray(); // ['I', 'n', ' ', 'a', ' ', 'v', 'i', 'l', 'l', 'a', 'g', 'e', '.'] etc.
 ```